grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 ### Halt the compactor

-The Mimir cluster continues to successfully operate even if the compactor is not running, except that over a long period (12+ hours) this will lead to query performance degradation.
+The Fire cluster continues to successfully operate even if the compactor is not running, except that over a long period (12+ hours) this will lead to query performance degradation.
 The compactor could potentially be the cause of data loss because:

 - It marks blocks for deletion (soft deletion). _This doesn't lead to any immediate deletion, but blocks marked for deletion will be hard deleted once a delay expires._
 - It permanently deletes blocks marked for deletion after `-compactor.deletion-delay` (hard deletion)